NotWoods/tigeroakes.com/content/posts/til-mozilla-central-main-alias/index.md

 ---
-title: "How to use git branch aliases with Mozilla Central"
+title: 'How to use git branch aliases with Mozilla Central'
 description: Even if a default branch has an odd name, its easy to `git checkout main`.
 date: 2020-07-20
 author: tiger